AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     -   If you want to deploy CoPilot via the Controller UI or via Terraform scripts, you can stop here and refer to the instructions for each deploy method.
 If you want to deploy CoPilot from your CSP marketplace, you can continue with the rest of the steps.

 4. Each marketplace will prompt you to configure and launch the CoPilot software.
-Apply the default configurations for resource settings that are recommmended by your chosen marketplace.
-For CoPilot instance (VM) configurations, you can accept the defaults or change them to suit your business needs.
-Note the following required CoPilot instance specifications:

-    -   (Storage & Instance)

-        When deploying the Aviatrix CoPilot 1.5.1 image release:
+For CoPilot instance (VM) configurations and launch requirements, note the following:

+    -   (VM Sizing)

         -   For the minimum supported instance/VM size for CoPilot, see `Minimum Instance (VM) System Requirements for CoPilot`_.

+    -   (Storage)

         -   You must attach at least one data disk (data volume) to your CoPilot instance to be used for expandable storage; this is a secondary data storage separate from the root disk that comes with CoPilot.
 For more information, see `CoPilot Disk (Volume) Management`_.
-Create your disk (volume) and attach the disk (volume) to your CoPilot instance.
 You can choose the disk type (volume type) that meets your business needs given the size of your environment.
-See

-        When deploying Pre-1.5.1 image releases:

-        -   For machine/instance/VM type, CoPilot requires a minimum of 8 vCPUs and 32 GB Memory.
-        -   CoPilot requires 2 TB of storage (SSD recommended).
+    -   (Static IP Address)

-    -   CoPilot requires a static public IP address (for example, an Elastic IP address in AWS)
+        -   CoPilot requires a static public IP address (for example, an Elastic IP address in AWS).
+The only exception is if you are using private mode.

+    -   (Service Ports)

         - Copilot requires the following service ports:

         - TCP port 443 from anywhere user access (to reach CoPilot via HTTPS connection using web browser)
         - UDP port 5000 (default) — Enable Syslog for CoPilot Egress FQDN & Audit Data (from each gateway).
 Gateways send remote syslog to CoPilot.
         - TCP port 5000 (default) — **For private mode**, enable Syslog for CoPilot Egress FQDN & Audit Data (from each gateway).
 Gateways send remote syslog to CoPilot.
         - UDP port 31283 (default, port is configurable) — Enable Netflow for CoPilot FlowIQ Data (from each gateway).
 Gateways send Netflow to CoPilot.

+    -   (Internet Access)

+        - CoPilot requires Internet access.
+        - If you are using *private mode*, when you specify the subnet (availability zone) in which to deploy the instance, you must select a subnet with outbound Internet access.

+5. (Pre-6.8 Controller releases only) Starting with Controller release 6.8, this manual step is no longer required.
+You can use the CoPilot Security Group Management feature in Controller after you launch CoPilot to automatically add these entries to your CoPilot security groups.
+Skip this step if you have Controller 6.8.

-5. In your cloud console, in the security group page of your CoPilot VM/instance, add entries FOR EACH of your Aviatrix gateways:
+    -   If your Controller is a pre-6.8 release version: In your cloud console, in the security group page of your CoPilot VM/instance, add entries FOR EACH of your Aviatrix gateways:

     -   For the UDP ports, change the default inbound rule of 0.0.0.0/0 to the IP addresses of your Aviatrix gateways:
           -   Open your CoPilot Security Group for UDP 31283 from all of your Aviatrix Gateways.